Crown Heights Tenant Union: Tenant associations

-Rent laws
+Rent legislation and electoral politics

-In 2015, the CHTU was involved in protesting NYC's rent laws at the state capitol, which controls the city's rent laws.
-CHTU members held a rally outside the governor's office, demanding a repeal of pro-landlord rent laws that were passed in the 1990s.
-That same year, the CHTU convinced Diana Richardson to run for the New York State Assembly, and she ran on a platform of expanding tenants' rights and rejecting real-estate money.
+In 2015, the CHTU was involved in protesting NYC's rent laws at the state capitol (which controls the city's rent laws).
+CHTU members held a rally outside the governor's office demanding a repeal of pro-landlord rent laws that were passed sinced the 1990s.
+That same year, the CHTU convinced Diana Richardson to run for the New York State Assembly; she ran on a platform of expanding tenants' rights and rejecting real-estate money.
 Richarson won overwhelmingly on the Working Families Party line.
 Cea Weaver, a tenant advocate who helped found the CHTU, helped craft the pledge to reject real-estate money and convinced Richardson to sign.
 In 2020, Phara Souffrant Forrest was elected to New York's 57th State Assembly district; she had joined the CHTU in 2017 to organize the tenants in her building.
 Her campaign was supported by the Democratic Socialists of America and she ran on a platform of tenant rights, education, immigration rights, climate change, and health care.

 From December 2021 to January 2022, the CHTU and other organizations—including Brooklyn Eviction Defense, Flatbush Tenant Coalition, the NYC Democratic Socialists of America, and Housing Justice for All—organized marches to push for the eviction moratorium to be extended from January 15 to May 31, 2022.
-They also called for a permanent end to winter evictions and the passage of the "Good Cause" Bill, which would: prevent landlords from removing tenants without a court order, cap rent increases at 3%, and permit tenants to challenge unfair increases.
+They also called for a permanent end to winter evictions and the passage of the "Good Cause" Bill, which would prevent landlords from removing tenants without a court order, cap rent increases at 3%, and permit tenants to challenge unfair increases.
 One march began at the Manhattan Housing Court, stopped at the State Assembly office, and ended at Trinity Church, where the organizers asked the clergy to sign a letter supporting the reforms.
 Another march started at the Brooklyn Housing Court and went to the Manhattan Housing Court, stopping along the way to protest law firm Slochowsky and Slochowsky for representing landlords known for their high number of eviction cases.
+An organizer with the CHTU said the CHTU believed the Good Clause eviction protection is important but doesn't go far enough as approximately 200,000 people, including tenants in 5 buildings represented by the CHTU, would be unprotected due to missing rent payments.